 National Geographic Kids Beginner’s World Atlas, 3rd Edition

 The Everything Kids’ Geography Book: From the Grand Canyon to the Great Barrier Reef – explore the world!

 Amazing World Atlas: Bringing the World to Life

 National Geographic Student World Atlas Fourth Edition

 This particular book we will be using when it comes studying the wildlife of that particular country; a fun way to incorporate a little Poetry.

 National Geographic Kids Book of Animal Poetry : 200 Poems with Photographs That Squeak, Soar, and Roar!

 This book is not restricted to Geography, but I bought it to use in multiple subjects.
-It is still relevant for Geography too, for example, there are a couple of pages about fun facts about North America.
+It is still relevant for Geography too.

 5,000 Awesome Facts (about everything!).